State Senator Dies in Freak Accident

 Turner’s community involvement went beyond his legislative obligations.
 He was a member of the RedBird Mission School Board, where he held the position of chair, and was part of the Task Force on Post Secondary Education.
 He also engaged actively with Harlan Revitalization and was a member of the National Rifle Association.

 Turner’s demise has led to an unusual electoral situation.
 Despite winning his party’s primary, he was running unopposed in the upcoming November election, as his independent opponent had already withdrawn from the race.
 His name will still appear on the general election ballot as early voting starts in Kentucky.
-Until October 25 at 4 p.m., citizens could register their intent to run as write-in candidates.
+Until October 25 at 4 p.m., citizens were able to register their intent to run as write-in candidates.
 As of Sunday, October 27, only attorney James Tyler Ward II of Whitesburg had registered as a write-in candidate.

 The GOP-controlled Kentucky legislature will start its 2025 session in January.
-Legislators are currently assembling in interim committees in preparation for the forthcoming session.
+Legislators are currently assembling interim committees in preparation for the forthcoming session.
 The final chance for voters to cast their ballots will be on Election Day, November 5.

 ━ latest articles